 Generally, most medical conditions shouldn’t stop you from flying, but for certain conditions or incapacities we will need you to obtain a medical clearance before your booking can be confirmed.

 We recommend that you first read the Medical Clearance Guidelines to see if your condition is likely to prevent travel or require a clearance, and also how to obtain that clearance.

-- For flights operated by Jetstar (JQ) refer to the Jetstar Medical Clearance Form.
+- For flights operated by Jetstar (JQ) and operated by Eastern Australia Airlines for Jetstar Airways, refer to the Jetstar Medical Clearance Form.

 - For flights operated by Jetstar Asia (3K) refer to the Jetstar Asia Medical Clearance Form.